Somatic symptom disorder

 The goal of treatment is to control your symptoms and help you function in life.

-Having a supportive relationship with your health care provider is vital for your treatment.
+Having a supportive relationship with your provider is vital for your treatment.

 You may also see a mental health provider (therapist).
 It's important to see a therapist who has experience treating SSD.
 Cognitive behavioral therapy is a type of talk therapy that can help treat SSD.
 Working with a therapist can help relieve your pain and other symptoms.
 During therapy, you will learn to: